What is ARPU? Calculate & Optimize Average Revenue Per User

 This graph also shows that while 300 customers on your $75 plan are indeed paying $75 each month, 75 customers on the $75 plan are actually paying $90 because they were cross-sold an additional feature.
 This would help you conclude that you can add another tier in between your $75 tier and your $150 tier to better monetize these mid- to upper-market customers.

-What to Include in ARPU
+What to include in ARPU

 Average Revenue Per User (ARPU) is a tabulation of all revenue coming in from your active users divided by the total number of customers that revenue came from.
-Here are the items that you should include in your ARPU calculations:

-• Account Upgrades: a subsection of MRR that represents the upgrade dollars from the current customer base that you have
+• Account upgrades: a subsection of MRR that represents the upgrade dollars from the current customer base that you have

-• Account Downgrades: this includes the total dollar amount of customers that have downgraded their service.
+• Account downgrades: this includes the total dollar amount of customers that have downgraded their service.
 This is important because downgrades represent money lost from current customers that have not churned.

 • Lost MRR from churned customers: This subsection of MRR is a tallying of the MRR that you lost from customers who actually churned, not those who’ve canceled.